Case Study: Misinformation in Indonesia

-Authored by Tavian MacKinnon
+Authored by Ian McDonnell and Tavian MacKinnon

+During data collection for both the baseline and end line, the enumeration team made approximately 16,000 phone calls that resulted in a 21 percent response rate.
 The margin of error in survey research defines the amount of the random variation underlying a survey’s results.
 This can be thought of as a measure of the variation one would see in reported percentages if the same survey were taken multiple times by the population of interest.
 The larger the margin of error, the less confidence one has with the survey results.
-The margin of error for the entire survey project at 95% confidence level is +/- 3.10%.
+The margin of error for both survey projects at a 95 percent confidence level is +/- 3.10 percent.

 Media Consumption – Indonesia

 To evaluate the type of media in terms of platform and broad topics, the survey measured access to various media entities as well as determining which type of content an individual regularly views and follows.

 Only 20 percent of those that completed the survey in the 2nd round, falling from 25.3 percent in the 1st round, indicated that they “Often” or “Almost always” follow national political affairs and events, while the remaining respondents indicated sometimes, seldom or never.
 In terms of international news, 78 percent of the respondents indicated they sometimes, seldom or never follow international events and affairs (down from 85 percent in the 1st round).
 Male respondents were more likely to follow international events and affairs compared to female respondents, as 16.4 percent of males surveyed selected “Often” or “Almost always” compared to 8.7 percent of female respondents (both groups falling slightly to 12 percent and 8 percent in the 2nd round).
 Local news was more impactful as approximately 41 percent of those surveyed (42 percent in the 2nd round) indicated they almost always or often follow local events and affairs.